 The Ruffatti Pipe Organ

-The Cathedral is home to the Ruffati Organ with Rodgers MX200 Tone Module.
+The Cathedral is home to the Ruffati Organ with Rodgers console and MX200 Tone Module.
 As part of the renovation project of 2003, a pipe organ was selected, built, & installed in the Cathedral.
 It is a 50 rank instrument, built in Padua, Italy, by the brothers Ruffatti.
 Piero & Francesco Ruffatti have created a fine instrument for our worship space which is enhanced by the buoyant acoustics of the Cathedral.

 The organ features many fine stops, including a specialty stop called the Tromba Pontificale or Pontifical Trumpets, which can be seen as well as heard as they flank the rose window on the south wall.